 Further Exercises

-1. Modify your program to follow robots.txt rules if found.
+- Modify your program to follow

-3. Our program involves a graph traversal.
+.
+Modify the regular expression to make sure we’re following all the links.
+Check out https://regex101.com/ if you’re having trouble. - Our program involves a graph traversal.
 Right now our algorithm resembles bread-first search.
 What simple change can we make to get depth-first search?
 Can you think of a scenario where this makes a difference?

-4. In addition to each page’s URL, also print its title and the number of child links, in CSV format.
+- In addition to each page’s URL, also print its title and the number of child links, in CSV format.

-5. Instead of CSV format, print results in JSON.
+- Instead of CSV format, print results in JSON.
 Can you print a single JSON document while using generators?
 You can validate your JSON at http://pro.jsonlint.com/.

 Conclusion